MicrosoftDocs/azure-stack-docs/azure-stack/includes/hci-send-logs-manually.md

 **Send logs manually**

-To manually send diagnostic logs to Microsoft, you can use the `Send-AzStackHciDiagnosticData` cmdlet from any Azure Stack HCI cluster node.
+To manually send diagnostic logs to Microsoft, use the `Send-AzStackHciDiagnosticData` cmdlet from any Azure Stack HCI cluster node.
 Microsoft retains this diagnostic data for up to 29 days and handles it as per the [standard privacy practices](https://privacy.microsoft.com/).

-The input parameters used to send logs are the same that are required as a part of deployment, you may use any of the credentials
+The input parameters used to send logs are the same that are required as part of deployment, you may use any of the credentials

 1. Run the following command to send logs: